What is a Notary Public?

 A notary public is an individual appointed under the Notaries Act who may do such things as: certify documents, witness signings, and administer oaths.
 According to the Notaries Act (Ontario) R.S.O.
 1990, CH N.6, a notary public that is a lawyer: “has and may use and exercise the power of drawing, passing, keeping and issuing all deeds and contracts, charter-parties and other mercantile transactions in Ontario, and also of attesting all commercial instruments that may be brought before him or her for public protestation, and otherwise of acting as is usual in the office of notary public, and may demand, receive and have all the rights, profits and emoluments rightfully appertaining and belonging to the calling of notary public.”
 According to the Notaries Act (Ontario) R.S.O.
-1990, CH N.6, a notary public that is a lawyer may also exercise the powers of a commissioner for taking affidavits in Ontario.”[/toggle]
+1990, CH N.6, a notary public that is a lawyer may also exercise the powers of a commissioner for taking affidavits in Ontario.”

-[toggle title=”How do I become a notary public or commissioner of oaths?”]Non-lawyers seeking information about applications for notaries public and commissioners of oaths must contact the (Ontario) Ministry of the Attorney General at (416) 326-4064.
+Non-lawyers or licensed paralegals seeking information about applications for notaries public and commissioners of oaths may contact the (Ontario) Ministry of the Attorney General at (416) 326-4064.

 A commissioner for taking affidavits (also called a commissioner of oaths) only has authority to administer oaths and take affidavits.
 The authority is given under the Commissioner for Taking Affidavits Act.
 A notary public has much broader authority.
 A notary public can “notarize” copies of documents (verify as a true copy).
 Under section 3 of the Notaries Act, they can also: “…exercise the power of drawing, passing, keeping and issuing all deeds and contracts, charter-parties and other mercantile transactions in Ontario, and also attesting of all commercial instruments…”.
 Barristers and solicitors in Ontario are automatically commissioners for taking affidavits.
-They also have the automatic right to be notary publics; however, in order to exercise the notary public function they must apply for and obtain a notary public seal.
+They also have the automatic right to be notaries public; however, in order to exercise the notary public function they must apply for and obtain a notary public seal.

-[toggle title=”Do you Apostille documents?”]No. Canada is not a member to the international treaty that allows for the apostilling of documents.
+You cannot Apostille documents in Canada.
+Canada is not a member to the international treaty that allows for the apostilling of documents.
 The alternative to apostilling documents in Canada is a three step process.
 1. Getting the document notarized with a Notary Public.
 2. Getting the Notary Public’s seal authenticated.
-3. Taking the document to the consulate general for the country that you need it for and getting it legalized.[/toggle]
+3. Taking the document to the consulate general for the country that you need it for and getting it legalized.

 No. When making and certifying copies of an original document, the Notary Public only needs to see the original of the document to be certified.
 You can make arrangements with us to have your documents sent to us.